 Nurses who sued the county government of Nakuru after it declined to renew their contracts have agreed to settle the dispute out of court.

-The contracts of the health workers ended on June 30 but Governor Susan Kihika's administration declined to renew them prompting the nurses to sue the regional government.
+The contracts of the health workers ended on June 30 but Governor Susan Kihika's administration declined to renew them, prompting the nurses to sue the county government.

-Other respondents were the Chief Officer for Public Health, the Director of Health, the Department of Health and the County Attorney General, as respondents.
+Other respondents were the Chief Officer for Public Health, the Director of Health, the Department of Health and the County Attorney General.

-The 21 nurses have already withdrawn their petition that was before Senior Resident Magistrate Lina Akoth following the renewal of their contracts.
-The rest have sought time to negotiate with the county government and settle the matter outside court.
+The 21 nurses have already withdrawn their petition that was before Senior Resident Magistrate Lina Akoth following renewal of their contracts.
+The rest have decided to negotiate with the county government and settle the matter outside court.

 “We have decided to attempt an out-of-court negotiation,” said the nurses through John Muhia, who swore the affidavit on their behalf.

-In their application, the nurses claimed they were employed by the health department in 2022 under three-year contracts subject to renewals.
+In their application, the nurses said they were employed by the health department in 2022 under three-year contracts subject to renewal.

-They said after their contract expired on April 24, 2023, the county renewed them for three months but at the same time posted a letter to employ other nurses, contrary to a promise Kihika had made to them.
+They said after their contract expired on April 24, 2023, the county renewed them for three months but also posted a letter to employ other nurses, contrary to a promise Governor Kihika had made to them.

-Murima stated that the application had been overtaken by events as the recruitment process had ended.
+Murima said the application had been overtaken by events as the recruitment process had ended.